Cooling replacement field guide

 • You want to understand estimate prep and replacement timing before you book.

-Do not wait for perfect certainty
+You do not need perfect certainty

 Repair fatigue